 You will need a program that will dress up your website.
 It is called a theme.
 There are free themes on the WordPress Repository.
 Here are a few of them.

-However once again, I am going to recommend that you do not use a free theme unless you absolutely have to.
+However once again, I am going to recommend that you do not use a free theme unless you have to.
 Getting support and updates can be difficult.
 Most free themes are very limited in options that will make your website unique.
-So I would suggest you spend the money for a premium theme.
+So I would suggest you spend the money on a premium theme.
 Premium themes will cost you anywhere from $25.00 to $90.00.
 Here are a few options for you.

 So what does a church website cost?
 Realistically you can do it for under $200.00 for the initial set up and then under $100.00 per year after that.